 Common Metals for Nameplates

-In looking for nameplate metals, you’ll find you have an array of possibilities with different appearances and purposes.
+In looking for metal nameplates, you’ll find you have an array of possibilities with different appearances and purposes.
 Take a look at the options you have for nameplate metals below for some information about the materials and benefits of each to help guide your decision.

 Aluminum is a lightweight and versatile material that’s surprisingly durable.
 The material is pliable and comes in many thicknesses depending on the particular application.
 Its appearance makes it suitable for decorative uses, while its durability makes it useful for various practical applications that expose the nameplate to the elements or harsh environments.
 Some of aluminum’s benefits as a nameplate metal that make it suitable for such conditions include its ability to be: